Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Furthermore, she had her mouth sealed with a ball gag, and her eyes with a black eye mask.

-At this point, Elena could only groan 「Muu, muu」, so they couldn’t understand what she was saying.
+At this point, Elena could only groan "Muu, muu", so they couldn’t understand what she was saying.

 With her long, now completely dry hair swaying wildly, she was showing nothing but twisting and squirming movements.